Winston scores 23 points, No. 11 Michigan State tops Rutgers - WHIZ News

+“It was almost good for us have to grind one out because we’re going to have to do that for a while until we get back on track,” Izzo said.

-The Spartans (6-3) led by just two points midway through the second half before outscoring the Scarlet Knights 16-7 to take control.
+Michigan State (6-3) led by just two points midway through the second half before outscoring the Scarlet Knights 16-7 to take control of what was a closely contested game for much of the night.

+“It’s tougher in conference play,” Spartans shooting guard Gabe Brown said.
+“A lot of those Rutgers players got better.”

+Brown scored a season-high 14 points, starting in place of Rocket Watts, who is expected to be out for about a week with a leg injury.

 The Scarlet Knights (6-3) were competitive despite their leading scorers struggling to make shots.
 Ron Harper Jr. scored nine points on 4 of 12 shooting and Geo Baker had just four points on 1 of 7 shooting.
 Both players entered the game averaging 13 points as the team’s only double-digit scorers.

+“Geo is going to have nights like this because he’s a good player and teams are going to key in on him,” coach Steve Pikiell said.

-Rutgers’ Akwaski Yeboah scored a season-high 17 points and Jacob Young had a season-high 12 points off the bench.
+Rutgers reserves Akwaski Yeboah scored a season-high 17 points and Jacob Young had a season-high 12 points.

+Michigan State held the Scarlet Knights to 40 percent shooting and had a 40-32 edge in rebounds.

-The Spartans shot 43.6% overall and made just 7 of 21 3-pointers, failing to find a groove on offense after looking lost with the ball in an 87-75 loss against No. 10 Duke on Tuesday night at home against.
+The Spartans shot 43.6% overall and made just 7 of 21 3-pointers, failing to find a groove on offense after looking lost with the ball in an 87-75 loss against No. 10 Duke on Tuesday night.

+Michigan State made up for its outside shooting woes by getting to the basket and drawing fouls, leading to its making 22 of 27 at the line.

+“There’s only one way we could have won that game and that was to get to the line, make your free throws,” Izzo said.
+“And, rebound the daylights out of the ball.”

 BIG PICTURE

-Rutgers: Steve Pikiell potentially has his best team in his fourth season with the Scarlet Knights, who haven’t had a winning record since the 2005-06 season in coach Gary Waters’ last season.
+Rutgers: Pikiell potentially has his best team in his fourth season with the Scarlet Knights, who haven’t had a winning record since the 2005-06 season in coach Gary Waters’ last year.
+“I’m excited about our future,” Pikiell said.
 Rutgers doesn’t have much depth in the post, but perimeter play and defensive intensity should help it pull off some upsets.
 The Scarlet Knights entered the game third in the Big Ten in blocks, steals and turnovers forced and showed Michigan State those statistics were legitimate.
+“They were putting pressure on us the whole game,” Izzo said.

 UP NEXT